Travel on Point(s)

 The Room

 In advance of arrival, the Hyatt app showed an upgrade to an executive suite.
-Once we arrived, we were told we were in a King Executive Mountainview Suite.
+Once we arrived, we were upgraded to a King Executive Mountainview Suite.
 The downside to this upgrade was that our room was not ready upon arrival (approximately 1:30 pm).
 We received keys to access the pool area and would receive a text when our room was ready.
 We ventured off in search of the pools and to wander the property.

 The living room in our Executive Suite.